openhab/openhab-addons/bundles/org.openhab.binding.solax/README.md

 ## Supported Things

-Note: Channels may vary depending on the invertor type and the availability of information for parsing the raw data.
-If you're missing a channel this means that it's not supported for your inverter type.

 | Thing                  | Thing Type | Description                                                                         |
 |------------------------|------------|-------------------------------------------------------------------------------------|
 | local-connect-inverter | Thing      | This is model representation of inverter with all the data available as a channels  |

+Note: Channels may vary depending on the inverter type and the availability of information for parsing the raw data.
+If you're missing a channel this means that it's not supported for your inverter type.

 ## Thing Configuration